Insider Tips to Ice Fishing on Little Bay de Noc

-“We often see some good walleye action first thing in the morning,” says Mark Peloza, as he steers his Jeep over a frozen berm and onto the 15-inch-thick lake ice.
-Peloza’s Hawg Heaven Guide Service offers shanty rentals as well as fishing expertise.
+Like anyone from the Upper Midwest, I’m no stranger to ice fishing.
+Every winter I see people sitting on upturned buckets next to holes drilled in the lake ice.
+But on Little Bay de Noc—a renowned walleye hotspot in the northwest corner of Lake Michigan—ice fishing seems like more than a simple weekend pastime.
+Anglers come from all over to try their luck landing the “hawgs” (fat trophy walleye) that live here.“We often see some good walleye action first thing in the morning,” says Mark Peloza, as he steers his Jeep over a frozen berm and onto the 15-inch-thick lake ice.
+Peloza’s Hawg Heaven Guide Service offers shanty rentals as well as fishing expertise through Feb.
+28.

 I pick up a lot of good advice, but to me the real sport seems to be the camaraderie among this village of shanties.
 Complete strangers teach me how to jig a hand line and offer up slices of deer sausage.